Blog | 08 Nov 2022

 This transition implies huge costs, which will inevitably pass through to consumers to some degree and dampen GDP growth prospects.
 This has an inhibiting effect on the progress towards the net zero targets, especially during the inflationary times that dominated 2022.

 Yes, this will involve absorbing significant short-term costs, but economics tells us that these investments, innovations, and adaptations will deliver long-term financial rewards on top of the benefits of slowing or reversing climate change.
-We hope our combined insights will bring into focus the scale of the opportunity within the green transition and catalyse business investment into delivering it.
+We hope our combined insights will bring into focus the scale of the opportunity within the transition to a green economy and catalyse business investment into delivering it.

 This is the first in a series of articles by Arup and Oxford Economics that will be released in the run up to the launch of our report.
 In forthcoming Oxford Economics articles, we will explore the opportunities for businesses that move quickly to seize the green opportunity, and the broader macroeconomic implications of our 2050 projection — who will pay for the climate transition?

-If you would like to receive a copy of the full paper when it’s launched
+If you would like to read the full paper

 click on the button below